scalajeremy/Jekyll-workshop/5_theme.md

 ## A quick look into the _config.yml

-The _config.yml is meant for settings that affect your whole blog, values which you are expected to set up once and rarely edit after that.
-So let's start and simply read the comments who are pretty explicites.
+The `_config.yml` is meant for settings that affect your whole blog, values which you are expected to set up once and rarely edit after that.
+So let's start and simply read the comments who are pretty self-explanatory.
+Don't touch anything yet, we'll do that in the exercices.

 ```yml
 # Site settings